-The RN-BSN Completion Program is accredited by the Commission on Collegiate Nursing Education through the year 2022.
-It is designed for registered nurses (R.N.s) from diverse educational and multicultural backgrounds who want to earn a baccalaureate degree in an environment that will promote personal satisfaction and lifelong learning through challenging experiences.
+The RN-BSN Program is designed for registered nurses (R.N.s) from diverse educational and multicultural backgrounds who want to earn a baccalaureate degree in an environment that will promote personal satisfaction and lifelong learning through challenging experiences.

-The program allows RNs to receive credit for past academic and nursing course work and to practice in a varied healthcare setting.
-The curriculum is designed to be completed in approximately one year of full-time study, after completion of general education requirements.
-New Mexico State University requires 128 credits for graduation with a bachelor’s degree, 48 of which must be upper division.
+The curriculum is designed to be completed in 4 semesters of part-time study (9-12 credits/semester), after completion of general education requirements.
+New Mexico State University requires 120 credits for graduation with a bachelor’s degree, 48 of which must be upper division.

-New students are admitted once a year and begin classes during the first summer session.
-Students complete course assignments online.
+New students are admitted once a year and begin classes in the fall.
+Students complete the majority of course assignments online.
 All students are introduced to the technology through a 1-2 day onsite mandatory orientation and are offered technical support through the School of Nursing throughout the semester.
 It is essential to have a computer with internet service to access the online courses and complete assignments.

-Applications are now being accepted for Summer 2014.
+-Applications are now being accepted for Fall 2018-

 New program and application information coming soon!